GhostofGoes/getmac/README.md

 in most circumstances.
 Disable this if you want to just use what's already in the table, or if you have requirements to prevent network traffic.
-The network request is a empty UDP packet sent to a high port, 55555 by default.
+The network request is a empty UDP packet sent to a high port, `55555` by default.
 This can be changed by setting `getmac.PORT` to the desired integer value.
-Additionally, on Windows, this will send a UDP packet to 1.1.1.1:53 to attempt to determine the default interface.
+Additionally, on Windows, this will send a UDP packet to `1.1.1.1:53` to attempt to determine the default interface (Note: the IP is [CloudFlare's DNS server](https://www.cloudflare.com/learning/dns/what-is-1.1.1.1/)).

 ## Configuration
 * `logging.getLogger('getmac')`: Runtime messages and errors are recorded to the `getmac` logger using the `logging`